 Some of the conditions that may exclude you from getting bioidentical hormone treatment include unexplained vaginal bleeding (hyperplasia), blood clotting disorders, and some thyroid dysfunctions.
 Even these conditions may not prevent you from receiving all hormones.
 For example, people with blood clotting disorders should not receive estrogen, but other hormones may be acceptable.
 Be sure to disclose all health conditions, both prior and current, during your consultation to ensure the safety of our treatment.

 Bioidentical HRT can offer you long-term relief from the myriad of symptoms related to hormone imbalances, and while you shouldn’t take them forever, they can help your body navigate the aging process with relative ease.
-The next step to take is to contact our experts at Metabolix Wellness Center in Clearwater, FL to schedule your initial consultation.
+The next step to take is to contact our experts at Priority You MD in Clearwater, FL to schedule your initial consultation.
 We’ll get you tested and on your way to feeling more like yourself again!